 My lute was a 25th anniversary present from my wife.
 It is far too precious and fragile to carry around the Middle East, so it only gets played on my visits home.
 But becoming an accomplished or at least a halfway competent renaissance lutenist is my number one retirement project (and maybe not so far away).

 Like many musicians, I have accumulated instruments over the years.
 The ones I've featured here are all special to me in one way or another.
-But the full list would also include: a new Yamaha electro-acoustic, a djemby, bongoes, harmonicas, a piano, a piccolo, a jaw-harp, a ukelele-banjo and a motley collection of whistles, fifes, schaums, etc.
+But the full list would also include: a new Yamaha electro-acoustic, a djemby, bongos, harmonicas, a piano, a piccolo, a jaw-harp, a ukulele-banjo and a motley collection of whistles, fifes, schaums, etc.